-- accused student will be given full opportunity to respond to the written statement at the hearing; - xii.
+- xii.
 Witnesses will appear separately and will leave the hearing room after their testimony is completed.
 Witnesses are not permitted to leave the vicinity of the hearing room until permission has been granted by the Hearing Panel, and are instructed not to communicate with other witnesses outside the hearing during the proceedings. - xiii.
 All parties may question each other and the witnesses, and the Hearing Panel may direct questions as appropriate to any participant.
 All parties shall have the right to have the Panel Chair request responses to questions from other parties and witnesses during testimony; - xiv.
 All witnesses and parties shall have the right to a range of options for providing testimony via alternative arrangements including telephone/video conferencing or testifying with a room partition; - xv.
 The Complainant and the Accused student may present concluding remarks.
 The Hearing Panel may place reasonable time limitations on the statements; - xvi.
-At the conclusion of the hearing the Hearing Panel will advise the Complainant and the Accused student that their determination will be given, in writing, to The Assistant Dean for Student Services; - xvii.
+At the conclusion of the hearing the Hearing Panel will advise the Complainant and the Accused student that their determination will be given, in writing, to The Assistant Dean for Student Services: - xvii.
 The Accused student's prior student conduct record will be a factor in determining the appropriate sanction(s) if a violation of the Code is found to have occurred.
 In cases of sexual misconduct, past findings of Domestic Violence, Dating Violence, Stalking, or Sexual Assault, are admissible in the sanctioning stage.
-The complainant will also have the opportunity to make a victim impact statement to the board when they are deliberating an appropriate sanction (s).
+The complainant make a victim impact statement will also have the opportunity to to the board when they are deliberating an appropriate sanction (s).
 The rules of evidence applicable to Federal, State and Local courts do not apply to Code proceedings at the College.
 Fair process applicable to this process is as defined in these procedures.
 The decision of the Panel will be based upon an evaluation of the information presented and a determination as to whether the Code was more likely than not to have been violated, otherwise known as a "fair preponderance of the evidence".
 For each violation, the Hearing Panel will impose an appropriate remedy and/or sanction.
 Each alleged violation and each remedy and/or sanction shall be decided by an affirmative vote of at least two (2) members of the Hearing Panel.